 My next recommendation is The Heart is a Lonely Hunter.

 Based on a novel by Carson McCullers its story concerns a deaf-mute (John Singer) who travels to a nearby southern town to be closer to his similarly handicapped dear friend (Spiros Antonapoulos).
 Because of his mischievous, child-like ways, Spiros is institutionalised.
 There Singer encounters various local inhabitants whose lives he will intersect and seriously affect.
 They all share their personal problems with him but find themselves unable to reciprocate any deeper feelings until it is too late.
-All of the characters and relationships depicted are so maturely presented, subtly engaging and emotionally stirring, they resonate long after their stories end.
-The film stars Alan Arkin whose consummate performance as Singer is perfectly judged, delicately balanced between heart and mind.
+All of the characters and relationships depicted are so maturely presented, delicately engaging and emotionally stirring, they resonate long after their stories end.
+The film stars Alan Arkin whose consummate performance as Singer is perfectly judged and balanced between heart and mind.
 His ability to subtly communicate so much astute consideration and profound feeling without saying a word is truly astonishing.

 The story also centres around a young girl (Mick) beautifully enacted by Sandra Locke who lives at the house where Singer boards.
 Her coming of age awareness sensitively dovetails with Singer's selfless, giving nature.
 Tragically, his feelings turn to deep depression due to some unforeseen, and other perhaps misunderstood, circumstances.
-This heartfelt, unassuming film was directed by Robert Ellis Miller, strikingly photographed by James Wong Howe, and has a lyrically haunting score by Dave Grusin.
+This heartfelt, unassuming film was directed by Robert Ellis Miller, strikingly photographed by James Wong Howe, and has a lyrical score by Dave Grusin.
 It was released in 1968.
 For the more character driven, personal cinematic stories, a majority of U.S. critics at the time tended to reserve their highest accolades for foreign fare as though a more singular authoritative approach would artistically overrule the collaborative method of motion picture making favoured at home.
-Although many critics have unfairly slighted this emotionally profound masterwork, it ages like fine wine getting better as the years pass.
+Although many critics slighted this emotionally profound masterwork, it ages like fine wine getting better as the years pass.
 In the U.S. at the time this film was made, the studio approach was starting to atrophy; so called "independents" were beginning to take over especially with commercial and critical successes like Easy Rider and Medium Cool boldly entering the scene.
 Maybe the studio system was a conceptually flawed way of making a film with "too many hands in the pie" so to speak.
-Occasionally, however, the results of a greater collaborative effort produced something truly remarkable: A picture capable of stripping away prejudices (the theme of this film really), that speaks directly to our fundamental emotions like The Heart is a Lonely Hunter.
+Occasionally, however, the results of a greater collaborative effort produced something truly remarkable: a picture capable of stripping away prejudices (the theme of this film really) that speaks directly to our fundamental emotions like The Heart is a Lonely Hunter.
 It is scheduled to air (updated) Sunday, February 12 (early morning) at 3am PST.
 TCM's schedule can be confirmed, with its time zone adjustable in the upper right-hand corner, by clicking on either of the above 2 images.

 Another TCM recommendation is Orson Welles' outrageously entertaining film noir curio The Lady from Shanghai.